English Teaching In Colombia

 Yet some 15 years after finishing St Catherine’s Catholic Academy for Under Achievers I decided it was time to head back to the classroom but this time as the teacher.
 So what inspired this about turn?
 What caused me to completely re-assess my career trajectory and decide that it was time to enter the sphere of education?
 Was it for the love of children, their smiling faces and bright young minds thirsty for learning?
 Certainly not!
 Or was it maybe the sheer passion for my chosen subject?
 Hmm not quite.
 So was it just the job security, pension and 12 weeks paid leave a year that, let’s be frank, does it for most teachers?

 Native English speakers will always* be in demand all around the world and therefore any native speaker willing to brave it in a classroom will always be able to find some form of work.
-Natives of our little Atlantic island have increasingly less and less to be proud of these days yet I for one take great solace in the fact that our language (a bastard hybrid of Latin, Saxon and other influences) remains THE international language although granted, largely solely because of the cultural and economic influence excerpted by that colony in the Americas.
-It is the language of Shakespeare, The Beatles and Freeborn Aiden and it will always open doors for you and in some cases will even kick them of their hinges
+Natives of our little Atlantic island have increasingly less and less to be proud of these days yet I for one take great solace in the fact that our language (a bastard hybrid of Latin, Saxon, and other influences) remains THE international language although granted, largely solely because of the cultural and economic influence excerpted by that colony in the Americas.
+It is the language of Shakespeare, The Beatles, and Freeborn Aiden and it will always open doors for you and in some cases will even kick them of their hinges

 Learning to Teach

 I decided to get some form of qualification so did a 3 day TEFL workshop followed by 150 hours online.
-This involved some English Language study including a whole day looking at various tenses as apparently, there are not only 3 as we were all led to believe from school and from a lifetime of using only the past, present and future tense, but there are in fact 13 and half tenses (yes there is half tense…).
+This involved some English Language study including a whole day looking at various tenses as apparently, there are not only 3 as we were all led to believe from school and from a lifetime of using only the past, present and future tense, but there are in fact 13 and a half tenses (yes there is half tense…).
 It also involved lessons in lesson planning, practice in delivering them (the chronically shy need not apply) and a whole lot of horsing around with some pretty cool characters some of whom I am saddened I never heard from again (Humble Hal, if you’re out there get in touch!).

 A month after graduating I was off headed to Colombia.
 It’s a funny thing but everything leading up to getting there I had taken in my stride.
-I never batted an eyelid or shed a drop of nervous sweat about quitting my job, about getting rid of my possession or about travelling alone to a far away and reputably dangerous country.
+I never batted an eyelid or shed a drop of nervous sweat about quitting my job, about getting rid of my possession or about traveling alone to a far away and reputably dangerous country.
 Yet the night before taking my first class I was terrified.
 Yes, partially because I had seen ‘City of God’ so I knew that Latin school kids are trigger happy hoodlums and partially because I was plagued by remorse for the time I made my language teacher cry back in year 9.
 However, it was so much more than this.
 What truly unnerved me was that for the very first time in my life I would be completely and solely responsible and accountable.
-It would also be the first time I would be the centre of a groups attention for a whole 2 hours.
+It would also be the first time I would be the center of a groups attention for a whole 2 hours.

 The day of my first lesson came and I set off.
 This was in Cartagena which is a very, hot, humid city so the schools conservative policy of “no shorts and no visible tattoos” had forced me into an uncomfortable assortment of clothing which assured that I was hot and bothered and sweating profusely before I even entered he classroom (which didn’t have aircon).
-The school I was some 10km from the centre of Cartagena in a once-notorious barrio called Nelson Mandela that had undergone a regeneration owing to the charitable endeavors and relentless campaigning of a determined Catholic Nun.
+The school I was some 10km from the center of Cartagena in a once-notorious barrio called Nelson Mandela that had undergone a regeneration owing to the charitable endeavors and relentless campaigning of a determined Catholic Nun.
 I had never seen the likes of it before, mud roads, breeze block houses with iron roofs and pigs roaming the streets.
-The classroom was in a breezeblock library building and the class was a motley crew of kids of varying ages from the neighbourhood school who had come along to take advantage of the free English lessons.
+The classroom was in a breezeblock library building and the class was a motley crew of kids of varying ages from the neighborhood school who had come along to take advantage of the free English lessons.

 I made some simple introductions in the most basic and clear English I could yet was greeted by faces showing only complete bewilderment; they clearly hadn’t understood a single word I had said.
-With that, it became clear that the class were nowhere near the level I had been led to believe and therefore that the lesson plan I had spent all the previous night constructing and rehearsing was not going to fly.
+With that, it became clear that the class was nowhere near the level I had been led to believe and therefore that the lesson plan I had spent all the previous night constructing and rehearsing was not going to fly.
 In my career history to date I have represented a major bank in the court of appeal, have worked in busy bars on bank holiday Sundays and once had an alcoholic chef have a meltdown in my face yet this was definitely the most stressed I had ever felt in a work situation.

 But I remained calm and as cool as I could given the punishing humidity of the day.
 I re-designed the lesson plan on the hoof and instead resorted to some very simple “about you” Q & A’s and some language based games such as English words hangman and mime the verb.
 And with the aid of a lot of gesturing and the foolproof technique of speaking loudly and slowly, it just about worked.